mattetti/book_mdar/book/source/Chapters/3_Getting_Started/3_Framework.markdown

 	  |--> mailers (generated with a mailer)
 	  |--> helpers
 	  |--> parts (generated with a parts controller)
-	  |--> views
+	  `--> views

 The `config` folder has all the configuration files and environments.
 It's important to edit the `init.rb` and `database.yml` files in here before running Merb.
 The Merb router, which maps the incoming requests to the controllers is also here.
 The `rack.rb` file is the rack handler and you can pass options to `merb -a` to change rack adapter.

     config
-      |--> environments
+      `--> environments

-RSpec tests can be found in the spec folder.
+RSpec specs can be found in the spec folder.

 	spec

+In addition to these folders you can have a `gem` directory, which stores frozen gems (see Freezing Gems for more info), and a `lib` folder to store other ruby files.